 Criminal and HR investigations requiring computer forensics are more common than one would think.
 Cyber crimes and violations of Acceptable Use Policies can occur in the workplace, at home, or anywhere else for that matter.
 When a crime takes place, corporations, customers, or prosecutors may request a full investigation.
 Defendants or targets of investigation may even request access to computer forensic evidence as well, especially if could exonerate them.
 Activities warranting investigation can range across the spectrum of criminal activity – from hacks, fraud, spoofed emails, and child pornography, to theft of personal data or destruction of intellectual property.

 Some clients who hire us to conduct forensic investigations have had their critical systems compromised and need to recover deleted files, images, logs, and emails.
 Others need legally admissible evidence to submit to the courts.
-As a Computer Forensics Investigator at Critical Informatics, my job is to provide the most complete timeline of what happened when a cyber crime occurred by using all available information.
+As a Computer Forensics Investigator at CI Security, my job is to provide the most complete timeline of what happened when a cyber crime occurred by using all available information.
 A successful outcome rests partially on my shoulders but it also depends on what you do prior to my arrival.